WFXW: Donation to Tri-State Christian Television

 On March 9, 2020, it was announced that John Wagner would donate WFXW to Radiant Life Ministries, an affiliate company of Tri-State Christian Television.
 The transaction was completed on June 12, making WFXW an owned-and-operated station of the TCT network and the first full-power religious station in the Delta area.
+It would also become a sister station to WWJX in Jackson.

 On June 26, 2020, WFXW began airing TCT programming on 15.1.
 As a result, the Ion affiliation was moved to a subchannel of WFXW on 15.2.

-Programming

-Syndicated programming on the then-WXVT included Wheel of Fortune, Jeopardy!, Divorce Court, and Judge Joe Brown.
+On June 5, 2023, an application was submitted to the FCC seeking a modification of the licensed facility to reduce the power output from 330 kW to 176 kW, which also led to a decrease in the coverage area.
+This modification was necessitated by a new construction permit to replace the main transmitter that had been damaged.
+In an amended application filed on August 25, 2023, the power output was increased to 190 kW.
+Finally, on March 18, 2024, a license to cover for the current construction permit was submitted to the FCC.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WFXW (as WXVT) shut down its analog signal, over UHF channel 15, on February 17, 2009, the original target date in which full-power television stations were to transition from analog to digital television under federal mandate (which was later pushed back to June 12).
-The station's digital signal remained on its pre-transition UHF channel 15, using PSIP to display its virtual channel as 15 on digital television receivers.
+WFXW (as WXVT) shut down its analog signal, over UHF channel 15, on February 17, 2009, the original target date on which full-power television stations were to transition from analog to digital television under federal mandate (which was later pushed back to June 12).
+The station's digital signal relocated from its pre-transition UHF channel 17 to UHF channel 15.